Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Most flexible
 		- #### Drawbacks
 			- Highest complexity; many moving parts that need to be tied together
-			- Diverse high-level skills for the maintenance of the app itself -
+			- Requires a diverse spectrum of high-level skills for the maintenance and updating of the app itself
+			- Page editing with GrapeJS pales in comparison to t -
 			-
 	- ### Alternative web architecture